lingthio/Flask-User/docs/source/index.rst

 Customizable User Account Management for Flask
 ----------------------------------------------

+.. topic:: Attention

+    | We are working on the v0.9 (beta) and v1.0 (production) versions of flask_user.
+    | They both are INCOMPATIBLE with v0.6 (production).
+    | To avoid disruption in the near future, please take the time now
+      to add the following to your requirements.txt file:

+    | Flask-User==0.6.9 # pin flask_user to a specific version
+    |
+    | or:
+    |
+    | Flask-User<0.7 # limit flask_user version

+.. topic:: Headsup

+    When using Flask-Login v0.3.x, use Flask-User v0.6.8+

+    When using Flask-Login v0.4.x, use Flask-User v0.6.9+

 | So you're writing a Flask web application and would like to authenticate your users.
 | You start with a simple **Login** page, but soon enough you'll need to handle: